lorcai/blast-tips-and-tricks/README.md

 Got these 2 from: [https://github.com/martin-steinegger/conterminator](https://github.com/steineggerlab/conterminator?tab=readme-ov-file#mapping-file)

-Get the taxid in the database for an accesion id (there is a tab in the outfmt string) blastdbcmd -db /usr/local/BBDD/nt/nt -entry_batch 98qcov_98pid_Blastout_NTDB_unique_accids.txt -outfmt "%a   %T" > acc2taxid.tsv
+Get the taxid in the database for an accesion id (there is a tab in the outfmt string) `blastdbcmd -db /usr/local/BBDD/nt/nt -entry_batch accid_list.txt -outfmt "%a   %T" > acc2taxid.tsv`

 *Be careful, this seems to retrieve other accids in the taxids corresponding to your queried accds*

 ## Loading a BLAST file into QIIME2